6 Different Types of Sugar Gliders

 They are also very social animals and love to be around people.
 If you are looking for a sugar glider that is beautiful and playful, then the Black Beauty sugar glider is the perfect choice for you!

-Unlike other different types of sugar gliders, these little critters can take higher temperatures.
+Unlike other sugar gliders, these little critters can take higher temperatures.
 You must ensure they have proper shelter in your home, as they cannot tolerate colder temperatures or other sugar gliders.

 Since they like warmer climates, they are probably not ideal if you live in a colder area such as Canada or Alaska, but they may work out well if you live in Florida or California, where it’s warmer.

-They also tend to get more expensive than other types of sugar gliders because they are so rare.
-However, this type of sugar glider has a long lifespan so you will enjoy them for many years.
+They also tend to get more expensive than other sugar gliders because they are rare.
+However, this type of sugar glider has a long lifespan, so you will enjoy it for many years.

-If you don’t mind paying more money for your pet, the Black Beauty Sugar Glider is an excellent choice because they have many unique qualities which make them great pets.
+If you don’t mind paying more for your pet, the Black Beauty Sugar Glider is an excellent choice because they have many unique qualities that make them great pets.

 For example, these sugar gliders are highly active and friendly with humans.
 In addition, they can handle higher temperatures better than other sugar gliders, making them a good fit for those who live in warm climates such as Florida or California.